ryan-mcclue/musings/workflow.md

 on a team, 'proper' commit should change one thing and have accompanying tests.
 So, write explorative code on branch and merge when done

+have a _COUNT at the end of every enum

 perhaps start with this:
 https://github.com/TheSandvichMaker/netgame
 and improve with glenn fielder?